-In May 2010, Goodyear's R&D arm began its work on a threeyear project with the University of Luxembourg to conduct fundamental research into how the various components of tyres react under ABS braking conditions.
+In May 2010, Goodyear's research and development arm began its work on a three-year project with the University of Luxembourg to conduct fundamental research into how the various components of tyres react under ABS braking conditions.

 Circuit Foil is one of Luxembourg's most high-tech manufacturing companies, producing top-grade, ultra-fine copper sheets for circuit boards.
 Employing just 300 people, it relies on PPPs, with the Gabriel Lippmann Public Research Centre, to sustain its research efforts to keep it ahead of increasingly tough competition.